storytellingron/ForTheLordRPG-DarkAges/index.md

 ## Converting DR Into a Dice Pool

-1. Add all DR relevant to the action.
+1. Add all DR relevant to the roll.
 2. For every **5 DR**, add **one d12** to the Dice Pool.
 3. If DR remains (1–4), add **one die** based on the remainder:
 - **1 DR → +d4**
 - **2 DR → +d6**
 - **3 DR → +d8**
 - **4 DR → +d10**

-Only the **acting player** rolls all Dice Pool dice.

 Dice Pools are written as: